madelinezL/Data-Science-General-Notes/Tableau.md

   - Drag the previous ones into the new container - while hold shift
   - The new container will be merged and all sub containers are tiled

-* How to calculate the field
+* Adjust the font size to avoid the hash issue
-  - Analysis, calculate field
-  - Can also create a calculated field on a shelf (press ctrl + enter)

-* Filter - wildcard, condition, top

-* Create parameter - use it for filtering data
+  - Go to the Sheet
+  - Click Text, Edit the Label

 * Groups
   - Select 2 observations, click group
   - Add members to a group

-* Map
-  - Change the measures to be dimensions
-  - Use magnitude as the size in Marks

-* Adjust the font size to avoid the hash issue
-  - Go to the Sheet
-  - Click Text, Edit the Label

 ## Project Demo
 ### Life Science Account Scan Project <br>